pieces-app/example-typescript/README.md

 Connecting your application here is as easy as a single **POST** request and can be done via the Response interface of the **Fetch Api**.
 Remember that you can name this whatever you would like to, just be sure to include the updated variable name in the `options` down below.

 > [!example]
-> When creating the `tracked_application` item, you will need to use a type that is not available inside of the current `npm_deployment`.
+> When creating the `tracked_application` item, you will need to use a type that is not available inside the current `npm_deployment`.
 >
 > This structure is the same as the tracked_application full example you see here below, and the only difference from the unavailable type `SeededTrackedApplication` and the available type `TrackedApplication` is `id: number`.